What is sales enablement organizational structure?

 The first question we’re going to tackle is how many sales enablement team members should I hire?
 The answer is dependent on your company, goals, industry, and competitive landscape.
 More complex products and more geo-distributed workforces will need a larger sales enablement team.

 Here are some sales enablement-to-employee ratios to consider.
 For every hundred employees, you should have one sales enablement person.
 When products are more complex and new markets are being opened, you should over-invest in sales enablement and have ratios be as low as one for every fifty or even one for every twenty-five employees.
 The chart below offers some specific guidance.

 100% remote teams

 Teams are not remote

-The next question we get asked is how to structure the sales enablement team and how should it be organized.
+The next question we get asked is how to structure the sales enablement team and how it should be organized.
 Every company is different, and all sales organizations are different.
-Every company and organization is structured differently – can you think of any two companies that are exactly alike and function the same?
-Even if they are similar, their goals, employee skills, internal politics, sales goals, and values will vary.
+Sales enablement structure and how the team compliments the organizational design depends on the product, goals, skills, politics, etc. No two sales enablement teams or organizations are alike–even if they are similar, critical components will vary.

-Who owns sales enablement should be decided based on many factors:
+Who owns sales enablement should be decided based on many factors, including:

-Your company structure, sales process, and internal culture will all play a role in deciding who owns it.
-The most important thing to remember is that sales enablement can live anywhere and be owned by one or many teams.
-It just all depends on the above factors.
+Your organizational structure, sales process, and internal culture will all play a role in deciding who owns sales enablement.
+The most important thing to remember is that enablement can live anywhere and be owned by one or many teams.
+It all depends on the factors listed above.

-First, let’s talk a bit about how the sales enablement team should be structured.
-This depends on the size of your company.
-Let’s say you have a very large company, with over one thousand employees across many departments.
+Let’s talk a bit about how the sales enablement team should be structured.
+As mentioned, this depends on the size of your organization.
+Let’s say you have a very large organization, with over one thousand employees across many departments.
 Your sales enablement team would have to branch out in order to have a powerful and meaningful impact.